aaronswilliams17-dot/oakridge-chiropractic-site/README.md

 - Semi-transparent hero card for readability over imagery
 - Mobile-friendly spacing and tap targets
 - Consistent layout patterns to reduce cognitive load
+- Navigation adapts for mobile using a hamburger menu to reduce visual clutter

 ---